johannesugb/johannesugb.github.io/_pages/about.md

 title: "About"
 ---

 My name is Johannes Unterguggenberger.
-I am mainly a real-rime rendering engineer and researcher and live in Austria.
+I am mainly a real-time rendering engineer and researcher and live in Austria.
 I received my PhD degree from of [TU Wien](https://www.tuwien.at), where I served as researcher and university assistant for many years at the [Research Unit of Computer Graphics](https://www.cg.tuwien.ac.at).

 ### Technology and GitHub Projects